caiks/WBOT02/README.md

 ```
 The scan consists of `106 * 80 = 8,480` *model applications*.
 Of these, the top 10 actual-potential *likelihood* *slices* are selected for *modelling*.
 The factor of 848 to 1 is more than twice that of the non-scanned *model* 60, but the scan area is more localised to the centre, so the *model* is more path dependent on the action as the centre moves around.

 The results for various configurations can be seen in the [table](#Model_table) above.
 All of the mode 4 *models* use the quantile *valency* (or 'bucketed') `Record::valent` method except for *models* 25 and 65 which use the fixed *valency*  `Record::valentFixed` method.
-The bucketed results have multipliers of around 1.8, which is considerably lower than the bucketed non-scanned actual-potential *likelihood* mode (3) *model* multipliers of around 2.2.
-(Note that *models* 17 and 20 have initial *models* in non-scanned actual-potential *likelihood* mode and potential *likelihood* mode respectively, and so have intermediate multipliers.)
+The bucketed results have multipliers of around 1.8, which is considerably lower than the bucketed non-scanned 'actual-potential *likelihood*' mode (3) *model* multipliers of around 2.2.
+(Note that *models* 17 and 20 have initial *models* in non-scanned 'actual-potential *likelihood*' mode and potential *likelihood* mode respectively, and so have intermediate multipliers.)
 The fixed *model* 25 also has a lower multiplier of 1.58 compared to 1.69 for *model* 60, although note that *model* 25 does not have the minimum entropy constraint.

 *Models* 21 to 24 are a series of experiments with bucketed *valency* that were trained on the Fireman Sam videos.
 Their configurations are all the same apart from increasing `event_maximum`.
 The active *history size* is 1 million *events*.
 Neither *models* 21 nor 22 overflow; their growth rates are very similar at 0.942 and 0.946 respectively.
 Both *models* 23 and 24 overflow; their growth rates decline somewhat faster than expected -